ethereum/EIPs/SIPS/sip-40.md

 Proposal to lock burning for a period after minting to prevent debt burn frontrunning technique.

 ## Abstract
-An SNX staker can mint sUSD continuously until reaching the c-ratio target.
+An SNX staker can mint sUSD continuously until reaching the C-Ratio target.
 Once reached burning will not be possible until the minimumStakeTime has passed.
-If a user needs to burn to claim a new function will be available to "burnToTarget" to allow undercollateralized accounts to burn to the taret c-ratio to claim fees.
+If a user needs to burn to claim a new function will be available to "burnToTarget" to allow undercollateralized accounts to burn to the taret C-Ratio to claim fees.
 If an SNX staker wants to burn consecutively to zero they can after the minimumStakeTime has passed.

 ## Motivation

+A wallet has just recently started executing this exploit since the launch of fee reclamation.
+If it goes unresolved, this issue could lead to further debt for SNX stakers.
+Closing this loophole protects SNX stakers.

 ## Specification
 - New EternalStorage Contract for Issuer